Religious leaders talk about healing after mass shootings

-WASHINGTON — Leaders of churches and a synagogue that were victimized by violent hate crimes are talking about how they helped their congregants heal.
+WASHINGTON — Leaders of churches and a synagogue that were victimized by violent hate crimes met Monday evening to talk about how they helped their congregants heal.

-The leaders are attending a meeting Monday evening at the Washington National Cathedral along with District of Columbia religious leaders and law enforcement.
+The leaders met at the Washington National Cathedral along with District of Columbia religious leaders and law enforcement.

-Leaders from Emmanuel AME in Charleston, S.C., the Tree of Life Synagogue in Pittsburgh and the First Baptist Church in Sutherland Springs, Texas, are attending the meeting, district officials say.
+Leaders from Emmanuel AME in Charleston, S.C., the Tree of Life Synagogue in Pittsburgh and the First Baptist Church in Sutherland Springs, Texas, attended the meeting, district officials said.

 Nearly four dozen people were shot and killed in separate attacks at their institutions.

-Metropolitan Police Chief Peter Newsham says bias crimes are up in the district and District police are enhancing security efforts.
+Metropolitan Police Chief Peter Newsham said bias crimes are up in the district and D.C. police are enhancing security efforts.

+Christopher Rodriguez of the district’s homeland security and emergency management agency said it is working to stop the prevalence of violent hate crimes, and hoped to learn from the leaders how to develop tools other religious groups can use.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.